The revised guide to TRAIGA 2.0, the Texas Responsible AI Governance Act

 duties of social media and digital platforms

-Social media platforms and digital service providers (online stores like iTunes, or streaming platforms like Spotify) under HB 1709 most post terms of service that prohibit the deployment of an AI system that violates the rules set forth in the Act.
+In the original bill, social media platforms and digital service providers (online stores like iTunes, or streaming platforms like Spotify) would have been required to post terms of service that prohibit the deployment of an AI system that violates the rules set forth in the Act.

-The bill prohibits the development or deployment of an AI system that “produces, assists, or aids in producing unlawful visual material” in violation of Texas law (Section 43.26) regarding the depiction of sexual imagery involving a minor, or an unlawful deepfake video (under Texas Penal Code, Section 21.165).
+The bill prohibits the development or deployment of an AI system “with the sole intent of producing, assisting or aiding in producing, or distributing unlawful visual material” in violation of Texas law (Section 43.26) regarding the depiction of sexual imagery involving a minor, or an unlawful deepfake video (under Texas Penal Code, Section 21.165).

 enforcement provisions of traiga

-Potential violations of HB 1709 would be investigated and enforced by the Office of the Texas Attorney General.
+Potential violations of TRAIGA would be investigated and enforced by the Office of the Texas Attorney General.
 There is no private right of action created by the bill.

 The AG’s office would be required to create and post a public online mechanism for complaint submissions.